tylertraviss/TalentAgencySystem/docs/doc.md

 # <HTML><center>  :star:Talent Agency System </center></html>

+In compliance with the standards of SWE4403 at The University of New Brunswick.
 The intent of the Talent Agency System is for the intended use of a private company responsible for keeping track of their current clients, employees, and sponsorships for each of their clients.

 # Contributors
 * [**Tyler Travis**](https://github.com/tylertraviss) | Developer